moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/erc20.md

 ## The ERC-20 Solidity Interface {: #the-erc20-interface }

-The [`ERC20.sol`](https://github.com/moondance-labs/tanssi/blob/master/test/contracts/solidity/ERC20.sol){target=\_blank} interface on Tanssi EVM ContainerChains follows the [EIP-20 Token Standard](https://eips.ethereum.org/EIPS/eip-20){target=\_blank}, which is the standard API interface for tokens within smart contracts.
+The [`ERC20.sol`](https://github.com/moondance-labs/tanssi/blob/master/test/contracts/solidity/ERC20.sol){target=\_blank} interface on Tanssi EVM appchains follows the [EIP-20 Token Standard](https://eips.ethereum.org/EIPS/eip-20){target=\_blank}, which is the standard API interface for tokens within smart contracts.
 The standard defines the required functions and events a token contract must implement to be interoperable with different applications.

 ??? code "ERC20.sol"